Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

 \subsection{Other Physical Side Channels}

-Another side-channel is \emph{acoustic cryptanalysis}, although it has not been applied succesfully to mobile SoCs.
-This involves cryptanalysing sound waves produced by a system whose emitted pitch is dependent on the current operation.
-In 2014, Genkin et al.~\cite{genkin2014rsa} showed that RSA key extraction using acoustic cryptanalysis is feasible against a Lenovo laptop.
-The authors target GnuPG's RSA implementation and, using a laboratory microphone setup and a Samsung Note II, show that a 4096-bit key can be recovered within one hour using audible and ultrasonic sound emanations.
+Another side-channel explored in historical literature is \emph{acoustic cryptanalysis}, although it has not been applied successfully to mobile SoCs to the best of our knowledge.
+This involves analysing sound waves produced by a system whose emitted pitch is dependent on the current operation.
+In 2014, Genkin et al.~\cite{genkin2014rsa} demonstrated that RSA key extraction using acoustic cryptanalysis was feasible against a Lenovo laptop from a smartphone in its proximity.
+The authors targeted GnuPG's RSA implementation using a laboratory microphone setup and a Samsung Note II, showing that a 4096-bit key could be recovered within one hour using audible and ultrasonic sound emanations.

-Temperature emissions are another side-channel; however, they have also not been successfully applied to mobile phone SoCs for key recovery.
-However, on MCUs, Hutter and Schmidt~\cite{hutter2013temperature} (2013) demonstrate information leakage from an 8-bit AVR ATmega162 by monitoring its temperature using a PT100 sensor element with a 100ms thermal response time.
-As a proof of concept, the authors use the move (\texttt{MOV}) instruction to move all possible values of one input byte (i.e. 256) to 24 internal registers.
-This is measured for a period of 20 seconds in a loop.
-It is shown that the temperature increases depending on the Hamming weight of the processed value, but a full key recovery attack is not shown.
-Crucially, the attack is appropriate only for single-purpose devices with long-running operations that create low-frequency signatures.
-As such, it is unlikely to be fruitful against today's mobile SoCs.
+Examining \emph{temperature emissions} is also a known vector for side-channel analysis that, likewise, has found no application to mobile SoCs.
+In 2013, Hutter and Schmidt~\cite{hutter2013temperature} demonstrated information leakage from an 8-bit AVR ATmega162 MCU by monitoring its temperature using a PT100 sensor element with a 100ms thermal response time.
+As a proof of concept, the move (\texttt{mov}) instruction was used to move all possible values of one input byte (i.e.\ 256) into 24 internal registers.
+The temperature was measured for a period of 20 seconds, where noticeable increases were apparent depending on the Hamming weight of the processed value; however, a full key recovery attack was not shown.
+Crucially, the attack is appropriate only for simple devices that use long-running operations with low-frequency signatures on a single thread of execution.
+As such, it is unlikely to be practical against modern mobile systems.